HL7/davinci-crd/input/pagecontent/hooks.md

 ##### order-dispatch
 This hook is described in current build of the CDS Hook specification [here](https://cds-hooks.hl7.org/hooks/order-dispatch/).
 This version of the CRD implementation guide refers to version 1.0 of the hook.

-This is a brand new hook proposal that allows for decision support to be provided when the intended performer of a service is not chosen when the order is written, but instead at some later time-point - quite frequently by someone other than the practitioner who wrote the order.
+This is a brand-new hook proposal that allows for decision support to be provided when the intended performer of a service is not chosen when the order is written, but instead at some later time-point - quite frequently by someone other than the practitioner who wrote the order.
 Because knowing 'who' will perform the service is often relevant when determining coverage and prior authorization requirements, and because it is also a useful point for providing guidance such as suggesting alternative "in-network" providers, this is a useful place to provide decision support.

 This hook will fire at some point after (possibly well after) the [order-sign](#order-sign) hook fires.
 It only passes the patient id, order id, performer and (optionally) the Task that describes the fulfillment request as part of the context.
 This specification does not require use of the Task resource.